Visit our Hand Team to learn more about surgical and nonsurgical treatments for the hand and wrist.

 Why choose Flagstaff Bone & Joint?

-Our wrist doctor and surgeon have completed additional training specifically in the hand and wrist.
-With this advanced training, our wrist doctors and surgeons, Dr. John H. Flint and Dr. Kevin O'Donnell have the experience and expertise to assess, diagnose, and treat your wrist injury or condition individually to your needs.
+Our wrist doctor and surgeon in Flagstaff, Cottonwood, and Kingman have completed additional training specifically in the hand and wrist.
+With this advanced training, our wrist doctor and surgeon, Dr. John H. Flint and Dr. Kevin O'Donnell, have the experience and expertise to assess, diagnose, and treat your wrist injury or condition individually to your needs.

-Learn About The Hand Center at Flagstaff Bone & Joint
+Learn About The Hand Team at Flagstaff Bone & Joint

 Tips for Healthy Joints